pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 Caching significantly increases the install speed of mock servers since the CIM objects are already compiled and the repository created.
 The pywbem method :meth:`~pywbem_mock:FakedWBEMConnection.provider_dependent_registry.add_dependents` will register one or more file dependencies.
+The files to be registered would logically include any MOF or python files referenced in the startup script and the startup script itself.

 For example:

 .. code-block::

-    def _setup(conn, server, verbose):

     def register_dependents(conn, this_file_path, dependent_file_names):
         """